svala24/BoutiqueSoap/README.md

 Company Name: Boutique Soap

 2024-06-19 18:20 UTC
+18:10
+Firstly, we searched company name and disucussed with team memebers.

+18:16
+After searching the name of company, We decided to keep The *The boutique soap* as a company name.

 18:22
 We created a new product page using **ASP.NET Core Web App (Model-View-Controller)** template.